Thanks to Treble Zine for their review of our new single ‘Sinking Statues’!

-Back in February we played a show for Sofar Sounds: Brighton at the amazing Theatre Royal Brighton.
-Here it is, the video for our stripped back rendition of Turtle!
+Back in February we played a show for Sofar Sounds: Brighton at the Theatre Royal.
+Watch it here:

 As the year flows by, let 2 bands from unique sonic spectrums give you an evening of auditory pleazure